You Have Options

 Offer in Compromise Program

-Once your debt has become final or during an appeal process, the Offer in Compromise program may be the solution for you to consider.
-If you meet the requires of the program and your Offer in Compromise Agreement is accepted, you may be able to settle your debt for less than your current balance due.
+Once your debt has become final, the Offer in Compromise program may be the solution for you to consider.
+If you meet the requirements of the program and your Offer in Compromise Agreement is accepted, you may be able to settle your debt for less than your current balance due.

 Frequently Asked Questions